apache/iotdb/docs/UserGuide/API/Programming-Java-Native-API.md

 void insertTablets(Map<String, Tablet> tablet)
 ```

 * Insert multiple Records.
-Without type info the server has to do type inference, which may cost some time
+Without type info the server has to do type inference, which may cost some time.

 ```java
 void insertRecords(List<String> deviceIds, List<Long> times,
                    List<List<String>> measurementsList, List<List<String>> valuesList)
 ```

 * Insert a Record, which contains multiple measurement value of a device at a timestamp.
-With type info the server has no need to do type inference, which leads a better performance
+With type info the server has no need to do type inference, which leads a better performance.

 ```java
 void insertRecord(String deviceId, long time, List<String> measurements, List<TSDataType> types, List<Object> values)
 ```

 * Insert multiple Records.
-With type info the server has no need to do type inference, which leads a better performance
+With type info the server has no need to do type inference, which leads a better performance.

 ```java
 void insertRecords(List<String> deviceIds, List<Long> times,
     List<List<String>> measurementsList, List<List<TSDataType>> typesList,
     List<List<Object>> valuesList)
 ```

 * Insert multiple Records that belong to the same device.
-  With type info the server has no need to do type inference, which leads a better performance
+With type info the server has no need to do type inference, which leads a better performance.

 ```java
 void insertRecordsOfOneDevice(String deviceId, List<Long> times,